TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 Tissue-specific regulatory dominance

-• Muscle: allosteric regulation (ATP/AMP) dominates → energy sensor
+• Muscle: allosteric regulation (ATP/AMP) dominates → responds to local energy charge within seconds

-• Liver: phosphorylation dominates → blood glucose control
+• Liver: phosphorylation dominates → responds to hormonal signals reflecting whole-body glucose

 Glucose feedback in liver

-This enzyme cascade provides massive amplification: each step multiplies the number of activated molecules.
-One glucagon receptor → many cAMP → many PKA → many phosphorylase kinase → many phosphorylase a → rapid glycogen breakdown.
+Each enzymatic step amplifies the signal: one hormone receptor → many cAMP molecules → many PKA molecules → many phosphorylase kinase molecules → many phosphorylase a molecules → rapid, massive glycogen breakdown.

-Inactive PKA = tetramer (2 regulatory + 2 catalytic subunits).
+Inactive PKA is a tetramer (2 regulatory + 2 catalytic subunits).
+The regulatory subunits hold the catalytic subunits inactive.

-cAMP binds regulatory subunits → they dissociate → free catalytic subunits are active.
+cAMP binds the regulatory subunits → they release the catalytic subunits → catalytic subunits are now free and active.

-Termination: cAMP phosphodiesterase (PDE) hydrolyses cAMP → 5’-AMP.
-PDE itself can be activated by PKA (feedback).
+Signal termination: cAMP phosphodiesterase (PDE) hydrolyses cAMP → 5’-AMP.
+(PDE can itself be activated by PKA — a negative feedback loop.)

 Glycogen Synthase Regulation